Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Extracting form factors from ground state matrix elements

 \section{Extracting form factors from ground state matrix elements}

 All matrix elements are obtained from fits to the three-point correlators with the insertion of the various components of the axial, pseudoscalar, scalar, tensor and vector currents.
-To display the data for the three-point correlation functions in a meaningful way, it is expedient to construct the following ratio, ${\cal R}_{\mathcal O}$, of the three-point to the two-point correlation functions,
+To display these three-point correlator data we construct the ratio, ${\cal R}_{\mathcal O}$, of the three-point to the two-point correlation functions,

 where $C^{2\text{pt}}$ and $C_\mathcal{O}^{3\text{pt}}$ are defined in Eqs.~\eqref{eq:2pt} and~\eqref{eq:3pt}.
 This ratio gives the desired ground state matrix element in the limits $t \to \infty$ and $(\tau-t) \to \infty$.
 For all the two-point correlation functions in Eq.~\eqref{eq:ratio}, we use the results of the appropriate four-state fit instead of the measured values.
 When calculating the three-point correlation functions, we use the spin projection ${\cal P} = (1 + \gamma_4)(1 + i\gamma_5 \gamma_3)/2$.
 As a result, the ``3'' direction is special while ``1'' and ``2'' are equivalent under the rotational cubic symmetry.
 For the axial vector current, $\overline q \gamma_5\gamma_\mu q$, the imaginary part of the $A_i$ and real part of $A_4$ have a signal in the following four ratios and give the desired form factors in the limit $t$ and $(\tau-t) \to\infty$: